piotrmurach/tty-box/README.md

 ### 2.5 border

-There two types of border `:light` and `:thick`.
+There are two types of border `:light` and `:thick`.
 By default the `:light` border is used.
 This can be changed using the `:border` keyword:

 ```ruby
 box = TTY::Box.new(width 30, height: 10, border: :thick)